OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Amphibious***.
 The hag can breathe air and water.

 ***Innate Spellcasting***.
 The hag's innate spellcasting ability is Charisma (spell save DC 12).
-She can innately cast the following spells, requiring no material components:
+She can innately cast the following spells, requiring no material **Components:**

-At will: *dancing lights, minor illusion, vicious mockery*
+At will: dancing lights, minor illusion, vicious mockery

 ***Mimicry***.
 The hag can mimic animal sounds and humanoid voices.
 A creature that hears the sounds can tell they are imitations with a successful DC 14 Wisdom (Insight) check.